Hello everyone! 🙂

 The film’s cast do deliver generally good performances.
 The cast is led by Olivia Colman who gives a good performance as Queen Anne.
 There’s also Rachel Weisz as Sarah Churchill and Emma Stone (who I saw recently in ‘Cruella’) as Abigail Masham.
 In all fairness, the acting seems decent enough.

 I did find it amusing when Olivia Colman’s Queen Anne became mad, especially when telling a footman off and when telling a musical band to stop playing music.
 The way Olivia Colman delivered that madness was entertaining.
-It doesn’t make the film any better for me though as I watched it. 😐
+It doesn’t make the film any better for me as I watched it though. 😐

 There’s also Nicholas Hoult (Tolkien from ‘Tolkien’ and Beast from some of the ‘X-Men’ films) as Robert Harley, the 1st Earl of Oxford and Earl Mortimer.
 I didn’t recognise Nicholas Hoult throughout the film with the powdered wig and everything.
 His put-on snooty voice might also have disguised it.